 This means you won't have to pay for maintenance of the equipment, mechanical malfunctions, or additional IT hours to keep your system up and running.
 All of these issues are dealt with offsite by your service provider.

-Most VoIP cloud companies have a dedicated customer support team that can take your questions over the phone or via email.
-The smaller day-to-day issues you experience can be answered by knowledgeable professional, most of whom are located in the US.
+Most VoIP cloud companies, like OnSIP, have a dedicated customer support team that can take your questions over the phone or via email.
+The smaller day-to-day issues you experience can be answered by knowledgeable professionals, most of whom are located in the US.

 Phone and Router Purchases

 Switching to a cloud based phone system may require you to purchase equipment to get up and running.
 With a hosted cloud system, you will need to purchase IP phones if you don't already have them.
-These phones are typically priced in economy ranges and require an ethernet port to operate, meaning you may need a bigger router, and more ethernet cords.
+These phones are typically priced in economy ranges and require an Ethernet port to operate, meaning you may need a larger router and more Ethernet cords.

-If your Internet Service Provider is fairly reliable, and your cloud phone system has high redundancy, you won't have to worry about dropped calls and connections.
+If your Internet Service Provider (ISP) is fairly reliable and your cloud phone system has high redundancy, you won't have to worry about dropped calls and connections.
 But if you have an ISP that frequently drops your Internet service, it will critically disrupt your cloud based phone system.
 Of course, if you find an acceptable ISP, the problem will be solved.
-The issue only becomes serious for those who are locked into sub par Internet providers through contracts.
+The issue only becomes serious for those who are locked into subpar Internet providers through contracts.

 Cloud phone systems are becoming increasingly popular for businesses of all stripes.
-Solutions for small and medium sized businesses, along with enterprise grade options, give customers a new kind of flexibility and reliability when it comes to phone systems.
+Hosted VoIP solutions for small and medium-sized businesses, along with enterprise-grade options, give customers a new kind of flexibility and reliability when it comes to phone systems.
 If you think you might benefit from these platforms, it's never too late to make the switch.
+We highly recommend that you take the time to check out cloud business phone system reviews to find your best fit.